Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

 <p align="center"> <img src='docs/slice_viz.png' align="center" height="230px"> </p>

 ## Train and Test
-1. Prepare the input data (RA, RV, and VA slices) and ground truth confidence map for training and testing:
+1. Prepare the input data (RA, RV, and VA slices) and ground truth confidence map for training and testing.
+Note that the training and testing data is in the post-3D slcie format, so you can skip the last step if you used the provided training and testing data here:
     ```
     python prepare_data.py -m train -dd './data/'
     python prepare_data.py -m test -dd './data/'